wp-plugins/wpb-facebook-timeline-widget/readme.txt

 2. Then go back to your Wordpress admin and go to Plugins > Installed Plugins

-3. If you successfully upload the plugin You will find WPB WOO Product Slider here.

-4. Active the plugin and you are ready to go.
+3. Active the plugin and you are ready to go.